The AI pair programmer myth

 AI coding tools run one direction.
 You direct, they execute.
 Claude doesn't question my architecture or suggest I'm solving the wrong problem.
 If I ask for a bad implementation, I get a well-written bad implementation.

 Once I accepted this, the frustration disappeared.
-The frustration came from expecting dialogue and getting compliance.
+I'd been expecting dialogue and getting compliance.

 I started working like a lead engineer with a fast, knowledgeable team.
 More time on architecture and specs, less on implementation.
 Reviewing output like I'd review a pull request, catching the judgment calls that AI skips.

-The mental model matters.
-Thinking of it as a peer makes you passive, waiting for insight from both sides.
-Thinking of it as your team makes you active, owning the decisions.
+The mental model changes how you work.
+Treat it as a peer and you wait around for insight.
+Treat it as your team and you own the decisions.

 The best code I've shipped with Claude came from sessions where I did more thinking and less typing.